Digital-Identity-Labs/fastfwd/README.md

 # Fastfwd

-Plugin-like function forwarding in Elixir, for adapters, factories and other fun.
+Plugin style function forwarding in Elixir, for adapters, factories and other fun.
 Fastfwd can be used to provide functionality similar to Rails' ActiveRecord type column, or to allow third party libraries or applications to extend the functionality of your code.